ghorwin/FMICodeGenerator/readme.md

 ## What is this FMI/FMU stuff?

 FMU stands for _Functional Mockup Unit_ and FMI for _Functional Mockup Interface_.
-The latter is an industry standard for simulation model runtime coupling, and basically defines an API and a meta data description file and directory structure for model exchange: see [FMI-Standard webpage](https://fmi-standard.org) for details.
+The latter is an industry standard for simulation model runtime coupling, and basically defines an API and a meta data description file and directory structure: see [FMI-Standard webpage](https://fmi-standard.org) for details.

 ## The Motivation